systemsdk/docker-apache-php-symfony/docs/xdebug.md

 # Xdebug
-This document describing how you can use [Xdebug](https://xdebug.org/) and [PhpStorm](https://www.jetbrains.com/phpstorm/) within this environment.
+This document describing how you can use [Xdebug](https://xdebug.org/) and [PhpStorm](https://www.jetbrains.com/phpstorm/) within DEV environment.

 ## Configuration and usage
 Please follow [PhpStorm](phpstorm.md) documentation before actions described bellow.